Eddie Borgo: Career

 In 2007, while completing his bachelor’s degree at university, Borgo began assisting various fashion stylists on photo shoots.
 At this point, Borgo had begun to create pieces of jewellery from carved onyx, quartz and silver.
 Fashion stylists Camilla Nickerson, Patti Wilson, Karl Templer, Alex White, and Keegan Singh, began to request use of Borgo’s jewellery to include in their editorial photo shoots.
 Fashion designers Joseph Altuzarra, Phillip Lim, Marchesa, and Camilla Stærk also commissioned Borgo to create pieces for their runway presentations.
 Borgo has said in interviews that it was these commissions that inspired the creation of the jewellery pieces that would become his first collection of jewellery.
 In the summer of 2008, Borgo formally presented his debut collection of 10 pieces of jewellery in a suite at the storied Algonquin Hotel in midtown Manhattan.

 This initial collection was received with critical acclaim, London-based fashion writer Bronwyn Cosgrave calling Borgo ‘a modern day Kenneth Jay Lane’.
 Borgo sold his initial collection to Colette in Paris, Barney’s New York, Dover Street Market in London, and Joyce in Hong Kong.

 In 2009, Borgo was commissioned by Jack McCollough and Lazaro Hernandez of Proenza Schouler to create jewellery.
 That same year Burberry commissioned him to create custom hardware for their trademark trench coats.

 In March 2010, Borgo was nominated for a CFDA by voting members of the global fashion community, winning the award and becoming a member of the CFDA.
 Later that year, Borgo received runner-up in the Vogue Fashion Fund and received a $150,000.00 USD award, moving his studio from a small space on 34th Street to a larger space in Nolita “Northern Little Italy” in downtown Manhattan.
 He was also granted a mentorship with then-CEO of Chanel, Maureen Chiquet.
 Borgo acknowledges his time with Chiquet as the most impactful in his career.

-Chiquet found Borgo “smart and ambitious with a real vision for his business.
-He has an incredible curiosity and hunger to learn about everything — from manufacturing to supply chain to sales to finance to management,” she offers via e-mail.